ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy in STH gossip

-Nowhere in this document is it suggested that HTTPS clients deal with STH's but for completeness here's a privacy analysis for STH's.
+Nowhere in this document is it suggested that HTTPS clients deal with STHs but for completeness here's a privacy analysis for STHs.
 An STH linked to a client indicates the following about that client:
 - that the client gossips
 - that the client been using CT at least until the time that the timestamp